QubitPi/leadership-blogs/src/content/posts/mythical-man-month/index.md

 ### Adding Manpower to a Late Software Project Makes it Later

 The maximum number of men depends upon the number of _independent_ subtasks.
-From these 2 quantities on can derive schedules using fewer men and more months.
+From these 2 quantities one can derive schedules using fewer men and more months.
 One simply cannot get workable schedules using more men and fewer months.

 But Too Few Man Is Too Slow for Really Big System